honestappalachia/haps-docs/secure-email.rst

 In the US, we've had great results using the email provided by `Riseup <https://riseup.net/>`_.
 They're a Seattle-based collective providing digital resources for activists.
 Their services are free to use, but consider donating if you find them useful.

+Another option that has been recommended to us is `TorMail <http://www.tormail.net/>`_.
+Their mail servers are only accessible as a Tor Hidden Service, similar to our upload site, in order to provide the maximum possible anonymity.
+You will need to use Tor to sign up `here <http://jhiwjjlqpyawmpjx.onion/>`_.

 Email providers like Riseup take a `number of steps <https://help.riseup.net/en/email#what-is-special-about-riseup-net-email>`_ to protect your privacy.
 If you're interested in exploring alternatives, here's a checklist of things to look for in an email provider:

 *   Encrypts email traffic with StartTLS.